-Taungkalat Monastery, Mount Popa, Home to Nats and Spirits is primarily a pilgrimage sight and abode to the images of the thirty seven Nat spirits of Burmese legend and folklore.
+Taungkalat Monastery Mount Popa, Home to Nats and Spirits is primarily a pilgrimage sight and abode to the images of the thirty-seven Nat spirits of Burmese legend and folklore.
 The monastery sits on top of a rocky pointed remnant (magna plug) of an extinct volcano with sheer cliff faces falling to the plains below, with the larger Popa mountain, also referred to as Taung Ma Gyi (Mother Hill) nearby.

-According to the chronicles in ancient times Mount Popa was covered in flowering trees which led to the mountains naming, “Popa” a Sanskrit word meaning “flowers”.
+According to the chronicles in ancient times Mount Popa was covered in flowering trees which led to the mountain’s naming, “Popa” a Sanskrit word meaning “flowers”.
 It is also referred to as “Golden Mountain” and “Great Mountain”.
 The vegetation around Popa Mountain is lush and green due to the fertile soil provided by volcanic ash, whilst the plains around it in the past were dry and parched, today it is green with several different crops being cultivated.

 Over the centuries myth and legend associated with Mount Popa flourished.
 It was believed to be the home of beautiful ogresses who lived on flowers and played in the forests, magicians and alchemists who searched for medicinal herbs and roots, robbers and outlaws lurking in the forests also played a role in the evolution of Nats and spirits housed within Popa Taungkalat Monastery.

-Nat and Animism Myanmar
+Nat Worship and Animism Myanmar

-Nat and animism in Myanmar during the first millennium was widespread with most villages restricting their Nat worship to their own local Nats.
+Nat worship and animism in Myanmar during the first millennium were widespread with most villages restricting their Nat worship to their own local Nats.
 Prior to the emergence and popularity of Buddhism Nat and spirit worship was the main form of worship.
 Although they are generally referred to as Nats, devotees of Nat and spirit worship refer to the Nats as “Lords” as most of their titles suggest.

 The chronicles mention another kingdom to the north of Pagan, the kingdom of Tagaung, there lived a blacksmith who earned a reputation for being physically strong and very handsome, he was referred to as Mr. Handsome by the locals.
 He had the ability to wield two heavy, hammers at the same time one with the right hand and the other with the left hand.
 When he struck the anvil the whole village would quake and tremble.